mongodb/specifications/source/auth/auth.md

 Drivers should therefore guide application creators in the right direction by supporting the association of at most one credential with a MongoClient instance.

-Q: Should a driver support lazy authentication?\
-No, for the same reasons as given in the previous section, as lazy authentication is another mechanism for allowing multiple credentials to be associated with a single MongoClient instance.
+Q: Should a driver support lazy authentication?<br> No, for the same reasons as given in the previous section, as lazy authentication is another mechanism for allowing multiple credentials to be associated with a single MongoClient instance.

-Q: Why does SCRAM sometimes SASLprep and sometimes not?\
-When MongoDB implemented SCRAM-SHA-1, it required drivers to *NOT* SASLprep usernames and passwords.
+Q: Why does SCRAM sometimes SASLprep and sometimes not?<br> When MongoDB implemented SCRAM-SHA-1, it required drivers to *NOT* SASLprep usernames and passwords.
 The primary reason for this was to allow a smooth upgrade path from MongoDB-CR using existing usernames and passwords.
 Also, because MongoDB's SCRAM-SHA-1 passwords are hex characters of a digest, SASLprep of passwords was irrelevant.